Azure/AKS-Construction/docs/AdvancedUsage.md

 # Advanced Usage

 The [QuickStart](https://github.com/Azure/AKS-Construction#quickstart) provides a nice easy way of using the Azure CLI to create your AKS Environment.
-However once you've done this, and are more familiar with the tool, then you'll want to initiate AKS Construction is a sligtly more mature way.
+However once you've done this, and are more familiar with the tool, then you'll want to initiate AKS Construction is a slightly more mature way.

 ## Level One - Download and your own Bicep file